Homology-based Distributed Coverage Hole Detection in Wireless Sensor Networks: Models and Definitions

 \section{Models and Definitions}

+Consider a collection of stationary sensors (also called nodes) deployed randomly in a planar target field.
+As usual, isotropic radio propagation is assumed.
+Each sensor monitors a region within a circle of radius $R_s$ and may communicate with other sensors within a circle of radius $R_c$.
+Note that this assumption is mainly for analyzing the proportion of the area of triangular holes, it is not necessary for the algorithm proposed in Section \ref{secalg}.

+In addition, some other assumptions are as follows. \begin{enumerate} \item There are sensors located on the external boundary of the target field.
+They are known as fence sensors and other sensors are referred to as internal sensors.
+Each fence sensor has two fence neighbours.
+This is also the general assumption in many homology based algorithms \cite{DSG05, DSG07, GM05, TJ10}. \item Although sensors are not aware of their locations, every sensor can know whether it is a fence or an internal node by using the mechanisms presented in \cite{B08} or other methods as in \cite{DLL10}.
+In fact, it is a conventional assumption adopted by many existing range-based methods \cite{B08, KBS09} or connectivity methods \cite{TJ10, DLL10}. \item Internal sensors are distributed in the planar target field according to a homogeneous PPP with intensity $\lambda$. \item Each sensor has a unique ID. \item The network has only one connected component. \end{enumerate}

-A brief introduction to the tools used in the paper is given.
+Before defining $\check{\textrm{C}}$ech complex and Rips complex, it is necessary to give a brief introduction to the tools used in the paper.
 For further readings, see \cite{ARM83, mun84, HAT02}.
 Given a set of points $V$, a \textit{k}-simplex is an unordered set $[v_0, v_1, ..., v_k] \subseteq V$ where $v_i \neq v_j$ for all $i \neq j$.
-So a 0-simplex is a vertex, a 1-simplex is an edge and a 2-simplex is a triangle with its interior included, see Figure \ref{simplex}.
-In the following part, a triangle refers to a 2-simplex if not indicated explicitly.
+So a 0-simplex is a vertex, a 1-simplex is an edge and a 2-simplex is a triangle with its interior included, see Fig. \ref{simplex}.
 The faces of this \textit{k}-simplex consist of all (\textit{k}-1)-simplex of the form $[v_0, ..., v_{i-1},v_{i+1}, ..., v_k]$ for $0 \leq i \leq k$.
-A simplicial complex is a collection of simplices which is closed with respect to inclusion of faces.
+An abstract simplicial complex is a collection of simplices which is closed with respect to inclusion of faces.